-Her research focuses on issues in metaphysics, social ontology and the philosophy of language.
-Katherine has presented at international conferences in 6 countries.
+Her research focuses on issues in social metaphysics and the philosophy of language.
+Katherine has presented at international conferences in 7 countries.
 Her work has been published in top philosophy journals including Philosophical Studies and the Australasian Journal of Philosophy.
 She is currently working on a book chapter and articles focused on cooperation, reclaiming slurs, and social structures.

-(Forthcoming) Can Semantics Guide Ontology?
-In: Australasian Journal of Philosophy
+Can Semantics Guide Ontology?
+(2016) Australasian Journal of Philosophy.